Many would doubt the concept as of why one would prefer using his phone as a webcam? Well, there are a bunch of reasons to push this idea:

 - Open the Windows client and paste the IP on your computer.

-- If you have slow internet connection, select low from the video quality drop down menu.
+- If you have a slow internet connection, select low from the video quality drop-down menu.

 - Click Start.